joefiorini/projit/README.markdown

 Projit is a utility to specify directory structures for the different types of projects you work on and consistently generate them.
 It very nicely supports creating directories and files, copying directories and files, symlinking to dropbox and cloning source code directly from any git repository.

+## Installation

+  gem install projit

+If you don't use Ruby on a regular basis you may want to hold off until I get a chance to create some package manager recipes.

 ## Usage

   projit new personal/projit